-John Tropea is a Berklee School of Music six string master whose academic training belies a penchant for soul, funk, Latin, blues, and r&b jams.
+John Tropea is a Berklee School of Music six string master whose classic academic training belies his penchant for soul, funk, Latin, blues, and R&B jams.

 These traits saw him land a record deal with Henry Stone’s T.K.
-Records empire in 1975, record three critically acclaimed full-length albums, and sling mountains of product through Stone’s octopus-like multinational reach of singles, LP’s, and promos.
+Records empire in 1975, recording three critically acclaimed full-length albums, and slinging mountains of product through Stone’s octopus-like multinational reach of singles, LP’s, and promos.

-His second album on the Marlin label was the still futuristic sounding Short Trip To Space.
+His second album on the Marlin label was the futuristic Short Trip To Space.
 Great music on here too.
-If you find a copy, grab it.
-It’s a classic.
+If you find a copy, grab this classic.

-John Tropea’s Marlin albums are awesomely chill, super relaxing, dynamically meditative, and very enjoyable.
-Thankfully Steve Alaimo and Henry Stone saw his talent fit for their empire and signed him up for recordings.
+John Tropea’s Marlin albums are chill, relaxing, dynamic, meditative, and enjoyable to jam.
+Thankfully Steve Alaimo and Henry Stone saw his talent fit for their empire and signed him up.

-Tropea is still recording and releasing new music and just came out with his 11th album, entitle Gotcha Rhythm Right Here.
+Tropea is still recording and releasing new music and just came out with his 11th album, entitled Gotcha Rhythm Right Here.
 Visit www.johntropea.com for more info.